tarwn/lessthandot-hugo/blogs/content/posts/2014-04-18-expanding-an-existing-azure-vm-system-drive.md

       * Open Server Manager
       * Select Storage, then Disk Management
       * Select the drive you resized
-      * Right click and select “Expand”
+      * Right click and select "Expand"
       * Wizard!
   * Hurrah, the disk is embiggened!